 #Hackathon4Justice is a collaboration between Africa Teen Geeks in South Africa, Facebook and the United Nations Office for Drugs and Crime (UNODC).
 Girls Voices partnered in the event in Lagos which was a 24hr hackathon that kicked off 9am on Friday 22nd and finished 3pm on Saturday 23rd March 2019.

 Hackathons are a very important piece of our culture of empowering girls and strengthening their voices at Girls Voices; and it’s also a longstanding tradition at FaceBook where engineers stay up all night to create a working product or prototype from scratch.
 In 2012, Facebook scaled their hackathon program to different regions around the world and brought this tradition to Lagos in partnership with The UNODC and AfricaTeenGeeks on March 22nd and 23rd 2019.
-Students’ stayed up all night hacking, learning and having some fun!
+Students’ stayed up all night hacking, learning and creating mind blowing solutions.

 The hackathon event was preceded by an iterative process of consultation, definition and refinement.
 These processes identified significant challenges in the drugs and crime sector judged amenable to technology solutions.
 They were then reframed in a way that allowed computer programmers— often unfamiliar with the drugs and crime sector—to understand and address them directly, and the response was enthusiastic.
 The iterative process of defining pressing problems also brought to the surface existing and nascent innovations and young innovators.